EU NGT Regulation: Final Steps Toward a Differentiated Framework

 NGT 1 Plants

 Definition & Criteria: NGT 1 plants contain genetic modifications that could theoretically have been produced through conventional breeding, crossing with compatible species, or natural processes.
 They must be equivalent to what already exists in nature or in cultivated varieties.
+Limits apply, in particular as regards the number and type of targeted genetic modifications permitted.
+NGT plants that include tolerance to herbicides or produce a known insecticidal substance among the traits intended to be conveyed by the genetic modifications are excluded from category 1 status and therefore by default subject to the provisions on category 2 NGT plants.

 NGT 2 Plants

 Authorisation Procedure: NGT 2 plants follow a streamlined but distinct regulatory pathway.
 They still require authorisation, but with shorter timelines and simplified data requirements compared to traditional GMOs.
-The procedure typically takes 3-4 years rather than 10+.

 The Authorisation Procedure for NGT 2 Plants